 For a few weeks now Nori (affectionately known as my girl) will let you know when she is using the bathroom in her diaper.
-Well two days ago she went all big girl on me while I was at work; and pooped in the potty.
-Way to show me little girl!
-She had her 18 month checkup last week and the pediatrician asked me about potty training.
+Well, two days ago she went all big girl on me while I was at work; and pooped in the potty.
+Way to show my little girl!
+She had her 18-month checkup last week and the pediatrician asked me about potty training.
 I told her we hadn’t started but I had been browsing potties.
 Little did I know my girl was pressing the wrap it up button on me and here we are.
-I was browsing potties online but I didn’t have a plan or a real time frame in which we would start.
+I was browsing potties online but I didn’t have a plan or a real-time frame in which we would start.
 Ooooh in yo face!
 O_o

 I have a son so potty training in public wasn’t as painful because he could stand up and go.
-With public restrooms I would lift him up so he could reach the toilet or I would hold him so he could stand on the seat.
-While some basics are the same like leaving a shopping cart full of groceries in the middle of the store to make a mad dash to a potty before it’s too late.
+With public restrooms, I would lift him up so he could reach the toilet or I would hold him so he could stand on the seat.
+While some basics are the same as leaving a shopping cart full of groceries in the middle of the store to make a mad dash to a potty before it’s too late.
 Others don’t flush out the same; a lot of stores have the family bathrooms but they aren’t always an option.
 I don’t want her in the nasty men’s room with daddy when I’m not around but what can I do?
-I’m glad you asked?
-I can be the naturally OCD person that I am and search the inter-webs for the latest and greatest in potty training.
+Am I glad you asked?
+I can be the naturally OCD person that I am and search the interwebs for the latest and greatest in potty training.

 Nori’s potty arrived yesterday and she had to try it out.
 She was obsessed with the music and wants it to play all the time.
 Although she sat on the potty a lot she hasn’t used it yet.

 What was your potty training experience like?
 Chat with me in the comments below or FB, IG, and Twitter.